This content is sponsored by the Monsanto Fund’s America’s Farmers Community Outreach programs, but views and thoughts are my own.

 On the America’s Farmers website, they have the tagline, “Community is at the heart of every acre.”
 And while I’m not from a farming community, I can appreciate the efforts made by America’s Farmers to increase the quality of education in rural schools through the Grow Rural Education program, which is sponsored by the Monsanto Fund.
 Grow Rural Education grants can purchase new technology for schools (similar to my sister’s situation!) to help children really experience science, technology, engineering, and math, or the funds can go toward updating community resources like the Fire Department.
 The Monsanto Fund celebrates small communities, and invests in them to make them even more vibrant for future generations, and that’s possible through America’s Farmers Community Outreach programs.
 The Grow Ag leaders program could encourage students to consider jobs in the agriculture industry and can help them develop additional skills to work in agriculture careers that include IT, finance, biology, or software development.

 The My Town campaign aims to raise awareness of all the benefits of living in small towns; whether it be communities coming together for a cause, or artisans sharing their craft and supporting local resources.
 Oftentimes small towns are given a bad reputation for perceived imperfections, but the My Town campaign wants to highlight the innovation, community, and local businesses that make small towns great.
+With the finances that are being made with the help of these logbook loans, anything can be possible here.

 If you’re interested in learning more about the programs available to enrich small communities, check out America’s Farmers.
 You’ll find more information about scholarships, what it means to be an advocate for agriculture, and how rural communities are coming together to support one another.
 Who knew farmers could be such superheroes?!